henley-regatta/adventofcode2020/README.md

   * `day7part1.go` - Took me long enough to work out the input parsing and struct data format that I don't have time or inclination to have a go at part 2.
 This is ugly enough as it stands.
   * `day8part2.go` - Today's part 2 is a superset of part 1 so why bother implementing half a solution only?
 This problem seems to suit the way I'm writing Go so this solution looks OK to my simple eyes.
   * `day9part2.go` - Another day when part 2 is a superset so only that one implemented.
 Search algorithm here is improved over the Python naieve approach by using a single crab-walk up the number list, goes from O(n^2) to O(n).
 Happy with this one.
+  * `day10part2.go` - Strictly I should do both parts of today's challenges because they're different problems, but time is pressing and part 2 was the more interesting.
+The algorithm's the same as the Python (finally optimised) version, this is just a working lesson in using global Maps in Go...

 ...Every solution I write looks like early-90's imperative code because _guess when I learned how to program_.
 Objects are _new fangled_ things to me.